rdevz-ph/wuwa-configs/README.md

 3. **Check Compatibility**: The app will automatically detect your chipset and check it against the ZIP's requirements.
 4. **Extract**: Tap Extract Files.
 The app will handle the rest.

+## Frequently Asked Questions

+### Why was this tool created?
+Many players still rely on the traditional method of manually extracting configuration files and navigating through restricted system folders.
+This tool simplifies that process, eliminating the need for complex file manager setups or root access—making configuration changes safer and more accessible.

+### Is this app safe to use?
+Yes, the app itself is safe to use.
+However, while it is a third-party utility similar to Shizuku or ZArchiver, it functions strictly as a helper tool for extracting configuration files for Wuthering Waves.
+It belongs to the same category as companion apps like WuWa pity counters:

+> [!NOTE]
+> All operations are performed locally on your device.
+This tool does not interact with or modify the game's server-side processes, and it is **not a hacking or cheating tool**.
+Because it operates outside the official app ecosystem, some security software may flag it simply as an unknown third-party application.
+Use at your own discretion.

 ## Creating a Compatible ZIP

 To support the compatibility check, add a chipset.txt file to the root of your ZIP with supported model codes (e.g., mt6877 for Dimensity 900).